Holoai-ux/Holoai_Fbagent/readme.md

 ```
 ![News Search](https://monosnap.com/file/wTn8lqcV1mgryNs5bMEG2LFcCQb1ff.png)

 The Trending News Search leverages [Webhose.io API](https://webhose.io/SDK).
 The service crawls the web for news along with its social strength (Facebook likes, Shares, Twitter posts).
-In case of user searching for not-so-trending or niche topics, Optimist Prime lowers its "trending" criteria as well as search time frame to get the best results.
+In case of user searching for not-so-trending or niche topics, Holoai_Fbagent lowers its "trending" criteria as well as search time frame to get the best results.

 ### 3. Memo